Special Education Teacher

 The Department of Special Education:

 The Department of Special Education serves preservice and intern teachers who earn an Education Specialist credential and/or master's degree in the areas of Mild Supports, Extensive Supports, and Early Childhood Special Education.
-The master's program as well as the authorizations (autism, resource specialist, and early childhood) are online while the credential program has face to face, hybrid, and online courses.
+The master's program as well as the early childhood are online while the credential programs have face to face, hybrid, and online courses.

 Standing on 241 acres at the heart of Southern California, the university was founded in 1957 and has grown into a population of over 41,000 students.
 As Titans, we believe that diverse perspectives deepen our understanding.
 We are committed to giving students the support they need to graduate, while responding to California's revolving work force needs.
 At California State University, Fullerton we strive for continual improvement of students, staff, faculty and administrators through orientations, training programs and professional development opportunities.
 As part of the Titan Community, you have access to many campus facilities and services including but not limited to the Grand Central Art Center in Santa Ana, CSUF Garden Grove Center, Fullerton Arboretum, cultural events and performances in the Clayes Performing Arts Center, Cal State Fullerton Athletics sports events, Titan Recreation Center, and the Employee Wellness Program.